JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ![16](/assets/images/Android/Allsafe/16.png)

 ## 7. Root Detection Bypass
 Allsafe is using RootBear to check whether or not the app is running on a rooted device.
-While true it performs a lot of checks but they are all boolean function that can be hooked easily and forced to return false, but the checks is implemented in a naive way becuase all the checks are being called from a function named `isRooted` so we can just hook `isRooted` and force it to return false every time using the below frida script:
+While true it performs a lot of checks but they are all boolean function that can be hooked easily and forced to return false, but the checks are implemented in a naive way because all the checks are being called from a function named `isRooted` so we can just hook `isRooted` and force it to return false every time using the below frida script:

 ![17](/assets/images/Android/Allsafe/17.png)